hftf/roirpt/jeff-phrasing/README2.md

 many sentences with high-frequency phrases:
 [Markov-chain (randomly) generated sentences](https://joshuagrams.github.io/steno-jig/markov.html?word_count=100&seed=0.99831923480476&hints=1&show_timer=1).

-The phrasing system should be relatively straightforward to pick up; just read this documentation, then start using it.
+The phrasing system should be relatively straightforward to pick up;
+just read this documentation, then start using it.
 It is recommended to make liberal use of the suggestions window and [tapey-tape](https://github.com/rabbitgrowth/plover-tapey-tape).

+### How to learn a phrasing system

+1. Read/skim the documentation once.
+(20 minutes)
+2. Go back over the documentation and pick out some of the examples.
+Break up the outlines into their constituent parts to confirm you understand them.
+(20 minutes)
+3. Read/skim the code once. (optional)
+4. Come up with some pictographics or mnemonics, or create a cheat sheet, to arrange some of what you learned from the above in your head.
+(20 minutes)
+5. Write some text while consulting any of Plover’s lookup panels and stroke-saving suggestions in `tapey_tape.txt`.
+6. Practice on the Steno Jig drill linked above.
+7. Repeat any of the above steps as desired.

+You can probably get acquainted with a phrasing system to a basic level in as little as one day this way.

 ## Installation